aitorfernandez/saa-c02/database-3-dynamodb.md

 - Two different types of read models

   - Eventual Consistent Read (Default, one-second rule).
-  - Strongly Consistent Read (Read data after write within os less than one second).
+  - Strongly Consistent Read (Read data after write within or less than one second).

 - Primary key can be either a single-attribute or a composite partition-sort key.